-$(ADVA{a,r})$ and the factor shares ($\delta{f,a,r}^{va}$) calibrated from the data and the elasticities of substitution, from which the substitution parameters are derived ($\rho{a,r}^{va}$), are exogenously imposed (P2.3).
-Note how the production function for QVA is specified to use the sub set f2(ff) of factors; this set includes (aggregate) labour and all the non-labour natural factors.
-The associated first-order conditions for optimal factor combinations are derived from equalities between the wage rates for each factor in each activity and the values of the marginal products of those factors in each activity, (P2.4); while defined over ff its operation is limited to f2.
-The actual wage rate for a specific factor used by a specific activity is defined as the average wage rate for that factor ($WF{ff,r}$) times a factor and activity specific factor 'efficiency' parameter ($WFDIST{ff,a,r}$); these ratios of payments to factor ff from activity ff are included to allow for non-homogenous factors where the differentiation is defined solely in terms of the activity that employs the factor.
-However the actual returns to a factor must be adjusted to allow for taxes on factor use ($Ff{ff,a,r}$).
+The third level of the production nest deals with aggregate non-capital primary (QVLL) and aggregate capital and energy intermediate inputs (QVKE).
+The demand for aggregate noncapital primary inputs is defined by CES aggregation functions over the all non-capital primary factors that are demanded by each activity $(FD{f,a,r})$ , with efficiency factors $(ADVLL{a,r})$ and the factor shares $(\delta{f,a,r}^{va})$ calibrated from the data and the elasticities of substitution, from which the substitution parameters are derived ( $\rho{a,r}^{va}$ ), are exogenously imposed (P3.2).
+The associated first-order conditions for optimal factor combinations are derived from equalities between the wage rates for each factor in each activity and the values of the marginal products of those factors in each activity, (P3.3).
+The actual wage rate for a specific factor used by a specific activity is defined as the average wage rate for that factor $(WF{f,r})$ times a factor, activity and region specific 'efficiency' parameter (WFDISTf,a,r); these ratios of payments to factor f from activity a are included to allow for non-homogenous factors where the differentiation is defined solely in terms of the activity that employs the factor.
+However the actual returns to a factor must be adjusted to allow for taxes on factor use $(TF{f,a,r})$ .
+Since it is always assumed that some substitution possibilities exist between the noncapital primary factors there is no set of complementary Leontief equivalent aggregator functions for aggregate non-capital primary inputs.